 Want to sell to a big corporation?
 Join their accelerator

-Getting access to L’Oreal companies as clients is another advantage for companies in the accelerator.
+Another advantage for companies in the L’Oreal accelerator is getting access to L’Oreal companies as clients.
 Sampler.io, a Canadian startup that sends product samples to digitally targeted consumers, was already working with one of the L’Oreal brands but had been unable to get access to other businesses in the portfolio.

 “They arranged intros to the brands and set up meetings with the global team, the UK team, they created startup fairs where local marketing teams were invited,” says Chevrier.
 Through the programme Sampler.io was able to directly speak to more senior decision makers at these companies, something she believes is crucial when you are trying to convince customers to try a completely new concept.